-EVERY STUDENT MUST ATTAIN PROFICIENCY IN WRITTEN COMMUNICATION may be given a Communication Condition by an instructor in any course.
+EVERY STUDENT MUST ATTAIN PROFICIENCY IN WRITTEN COMMUNICATION

+All students at the University must demonstrate competency in composition skills.
+A student whose written skills are unsatisfactory may be given a Communication Condition by an instructor in any course.
 The Communication Condition is removed when the student successfully completes a noncredit individualized instructional program at the University Writing Center.
 A student issued a Communication Condition cannot graduate until it is removed.